CAAPIM/apim-charts/charts/portal/README.md

 > :information_source: **Important** <br>
 > **Credentials for RabbitMQ** are generated when this Chart is installed.
 To prevent loss after test/development use or accidental deletion, retrieve and store them in values.yaml for subsequent releases.
-You can also turn off persistent storage for RabbitMQ and or manually remove the volumes following deletion of the Chart.
+You can also turn off persistent storage for RabbitMQ and or manually remove the volumes following deletion or uninstall of the Chart.

 ```
 rabbitmq.auth.erlangCookie